-Sitting on a strip of land between two river estuaries, Falmouth is renowned for offering some of the best sailing in the UK.
-Learn to sail in the sheltered creeks of the Fal and Helford estuaries, or head out to the open sea for some salty exhilaration.
-Falmouth School of Sailing and FXU’s own Sailing Club both offer excellent tuition – start in a dinghy and work your way up.
+Falmouth is renowned for offering some of the best sailing in the UK.
+Learn to sail in the sheltered creeks of the Fal and Helford estuaries, or head to the open sea for some salty exhilaration.
+Falmouth School of Sailing and the Unions' own Sailing Club both offer excellent tuition – start in a dinghy and work your way up.

 Alternatively, you can explore the coast’s secluded beaches and waterside pubs by kayak or canoe.
 Hire kayaks and Canadian canoes from Elemental UK on Swanpool beach, and head along the sheltered coast to Maenporth beach, or even around to the Helford River to land up and indulge in a spot of sunbathing.
 You can also get hold of windsurf equipment and lessons at Elemental.
 Or, back in town, you can hire a rowing boat for the day from Falmouth Watersports Centre.

 Falmouth Surf School is affordable and friendly, and offers transport, equipment and tuition at a number of Cornwall’s best surfing beaches.
 Gwithian is great for learning, while Porthtowan is a lovely beach suited to more experienced surfers.
 The FXU Surf Club offers a lift-sharing scheme and uses the Students’ Union mini-buses to get to the best surf.
 Don't worry if you’re just starting out, everyone from complete beginners to sponsored riders goes along.

 If it’s too windy to surf, try kitesurfing.
 Beginners can book lessons at the Extreme Academy at Watergate Bay on the north coast, or through Mobius kite school, who are based at Perranporth but offer tuition all over west Cornwall.

 The area around Falmouth and the Lizard Peninsula offers some of the best diving in the UK.
 With clear waters, diverse marine life and many wrecks to explore, what more could you ask for?
 There’s also the Scylla Reef, a superb leisure diving spot off the south coast, just this side of Plymouth.
 Cornish Diving Centre in Falmouth rents diving equipment and offers big student discounts on its PADI courses.